RamazanOzerr/Instagram-Unfollowers/README.md

-# INSTAGRAM UNFOLLOWERS APP
+# Instagram unfollowers app
 you can get your unfollowers list into a txt file by using this program

-# HOW TO USE
+# How to use
 when you run the program, it will ask you to enter three things
 username: you're supposed to enter your username here
 password: you're supposed to enter your password here